PooyehA/Deep-LASI/docs/source/documentation.rst

    TRacer file menu

-**Dropdown Menu Settings** |br|
+**Dropdown Menu Settings.** |br|
-The dropdown menu **Settings** opens an sub-window for entering the camera hardware settings built in the experimental setup.
-The routine asks for the EM Gain factor, the camera baseline in dark counts and the number of photons per camera count for each camera, so that *Deep-LASI* can convert the  determined intensity in arbitrary units into Counts per seconds, i.e. Hertz.
+The dropdown menu **Settings** opens a sub-window for entering the camera hardware settings chosen in the experimental setup.
+The routine asks for the EM Gain factor, the camera baseline in dark counts and the number of photons per camera count for each camera.
+With this, *Deep-LASI* can convert/display the determined intensity in arbitrary units into Counts per seconds, i.e. Hertz.

-**Dropdown Menu View** |br|
+**Dropdown Menu View.** |br|
-The third dropdown menu **View** allows for changing the appearance and settings in graphical interfaces on the different GUI sub-windows of Deep-LASI.
+The third dropdown menu **View** changes the appearance and settings of graphical interfaces on the different GUI sub-windows of Deep-LASI. |br|
-* The sub-tab **Colormap** changes the color palette in 3D plots, e.g. on the Trace GUI surface, which show small zoomed in areas of 24x24 pixels.
+The sub-tab **Colormap** changes the color palette in 3D plots, e.g. on the Trace GUI surface, which show small zoomed-in areas of 24x24 pixels.
 These show the area around localized molecules in each channel, surrounded by the background mask, to control for possible impurities in the background.
-The default colormap is *jet*.
+The default colormap is *jet*. |br|
-* The **Plot Units** sub-tab controls affect the following seven different axes settings for plotting the background and intensities of different channels, as well as FRET efficiencies for single single-molecule trajectories :
+The **Plot Units** sub-tab controls the y axis of the intensity and FRET panels for individual single-molecule trajectories.
+Checking/unchecking of the different sub-tabs immediately updates the graphical interface and the way how a single-molecule trace is displayed. **Plot Units** provides the following seven different settings for displaying intensity and FRET trajectories:

 ..  csv-table:: Plot Units Entries
    :widths: 15, 200